ooawamleh/LegalMind-AI/README.md

 4. Add tests for new features
 5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.

-## ⚠️ Disclaimer

-This AI system is for informational purposes only and does not constitute legal advice.
-All outputs should be reviewed by qualified legal professionals.
-The system maintains audit logs and session isolation for security, but users are responsible for the confidentiality of their data.

 ## 🙏 Acknowledgments

 - Built with LangChain for AI orchestration